Mandatory Child Abuse Reporter Training

 Need an In-Person Training?

-In addition to our online training, the Children’s Advocacy Center provides training to school staff and other organizations serving children on:
+In addition to our online training, the Children’s Advocacy Center provides training professionals and volunteers serving children on:

 - How to identify signs of suspected abuse or neglect

 - How to handle a disclosure